 What is a visual field test?

 Vision is usually best right in the middle of the visual field.
 That is why we turn our eyes toward objects that we want to see better.
-The further away from the center of our vision an object is, the less clearly we can see it.
+The farther away from the center of our vision an object is, the less clearly we can see it.
 When an object moves far enough to the side, it disappears from our vision completely.

 A visual field test measures two things: